-The lounge area of all models consists of an inward facing settee on the nearside of the vehicle.
-Depending on the exact model, the offside will consist of a dinette arrangement or another inward facing settee.
-All seats have slatted bases which lift up to provide access to the underseat storage.
+The lounge area consists of an inward facing settee on the nearside of all models.
+On the offside, the EK model has another inward facing settee and the ES model has the twin forward facing travelling seat.
+The seats have slatted bases which lift up to provide access to the underseat storage.
 (In order to make lifting the base easier it is recommended that the backrest is first laid flat against the seat cushion).

-Lighting throughout the vehicle is provided by LED lights contained in the top of the overhead lockers (which also serve to illuminate the inside of the lockers), and also LED lights on the ceiling which are operated by pressing the centre of the light.
-Additional lighting in the lounge area is provided by spotlamps, individually switched, fitted to the underside of the overhead lockers.
+Lighting throughout the vehicle is provided by LED lights contained in the top of the overhead lockers (which also serve to illuminate the inside of the lockers), and also LED lights on the ceiling, which are operated by pressing the centre of the light.